On-The-Fly Control of Unknown Systems: From Side Information to Performance Guarantees through Reachability: Control Synthesis for Unknown Dynamics

-We provide a proof of Lemma~\ref{lem:bound-general-setting} in Appendix~\ref{appendix-A}, where interval arithmetic and elementary algebra provide~\eqref{eq:optimistic-expr-qp},~\eqref{eq:qp-midpoint}. \begin{remark} Lemma~\ref{lem:constrained-qp} assumes that the components of $\mathcal{U}$ are either nonnengative or nonpositive in order to simplify the notation and provide a simple expression for the optimistic control problem.
+\begin{remark} Lemma~\ref{lem:constrained-qp} assumes that the components of $\mathcal{U}$ are either nonnengative or nonpositive in order to simplify the notation and provide a simple expression for the optimistic control problem.
 In the general case, $\mathcal{U}$ can be partitioned into subsets where each component is either nonnegative or nonpositive.
 Then, we solve the optimistic control problem on each partition and return the control value from the partition with the minimum cost.
 It is important to note that the idealistic control problem~\eqref{eq:qp-midpoint} does not require any partitioning of $\mathcal{U}$ and can therefore be solved as a one-shot quadratic problem.
 Besides, if $m_{\mathrm{i}} \leq m$ is the number of components of $\mathcal{U}$ having an indefinite sign, then solving the optimistic control problem~\eqref{eq:optimistic-control-problem} requires to solve $2^{m_{\mathrm{i}}}$ quadratic programming problems similar to~\eqref{eq:optimistic-expr-qp}.
 As a consequence, the number of problems drastically reduces when the intervals ${(\mathcal{U})}_l$ are known to be nonnegative or nonpositive \emph{a priori}. \end{remark}

 We seek for algorithms to compute solutions of~\eqref{eq:optimistic-expr-qp} and~\eqref{eq:qp-midpoint} while providing bounds on the number of elementary operations to obtain such solutions.
 The number of elementary operations, referred as flops, is obtained by counting the number of operations $+$, $-$, $*$, $/$, $\max$, $\min$, and $\sqrt{(\cdot)}$ executed by the algorithms.
 When the cost function $c$ is assumed to be strongly convex, i.e., either $Q$ is positive definite or $R$ is positive definite, the authors of~\cite{patrinos2013accelerated} develop an algorithm~\cite[Algorithm 1]{patrinos2013accelerated} based on applying the fast gradient-projection method on the dual of the optimization problem.
 The algorithm can be directly used to solve both the optimistic and idealistic control problem.
 The rate of convergence of such an algorithm is proportional to $1/\sqrt{\epsilon}$, where $\epsilon$ is the desired accuracy for optimality.
 Furthermore, the authors provide a maximum number of flops, cubic polynomial in both $n$ and $m$, required by the algorithm to terminate.
 We consider the general case where $c$ might not be strongly convex and develop an algorithm inspired from~\cite{fercoq2019adaptive} to solve the idealistic control problem with a linear rate of convergence to a solution, i.e. proportional to $\ln 1/\epsilon$.
 We deduce a maximum number of flops, quadratic in both $n$ and $m$ and linear in the length of the trajectory $\mathscr{T}_p$, required by \controlalgo{} to compute near-optimal control values when the idealistic formulation is used.